Unextendible entangled bases and more nonlocality with less entanglement

 A prominent set of examples of LOCC indistinguishable sets of orthogonal quantum states is provided by the unextendible product bases~\cite{Bennett99, Divincenzo03, Rinaldis04}.
-Subsequently, unextendibility for entangled states has also also been studied~\cite{Bravyi11, Chen13, Li14, Wang14, Nan15, Nizamidin15, Guo16, Zhang16-3, Wang17-1, Zhang18-1, Zhang18-2, Liu18, Song18, Zhao20, Guo14, Han18, Shi19, Yong19, Wang19, Chakrabarty12,Chen13-1, Guo15-1, Zhang17-4, Halder20}, although the LOCC (in)distinguishability properties of such bases are less explored~\cite{Halder21}.
+Subsequently, unextendibility for entangled states has also been studied~\cite{Bravyi11, Chen13, Li14, Wang14, Nan15, Nizamidin15, Guo16, Zhang16-3, Wang17-1, Zhang18-1, Zhang18-2, Liu18, Song18, Zhao20, Guo14, Han18, Shi19, Yong19, Wang19, Chakrabarty12,Chen13-1, Guo15-1, Zhang17-4, Halder21}, although the LOCC (in)distinguishability properties of such bases are less explored~\cite{Halder21}.
 It is potentially useful to provide a brief survey of the results related to unextendibility of sets of entangled states.
 Unextendible entangled bases using orthogonal maximally entangled states were introduced in Ref.~\cite{Bravyi11} for $\mathbb{C}^d\otimes\mathbb{C}^d$, where $d=3,4$.
 Subsequently, unextendible maximally entangled bases were presented in \cite{Chen13} for $\mathbb{C}^{d_1}\otimes\mathbb{C}^{d_2}$, where $d_1d_2>4$, $d_2/2<d_1<d_2$.
 Other articles discussing bipartite unextendible maximally entangled bases include~\cite{Li14, Wang14, Nan15, Nizamidin15, Guo16, Zhang16-3, Wang17-1, Zhang18-1, Zhang18-2, Liu18, Song18, Zhao20}.
 Unextendible entangled bases for fixed Schmidt ranks were presented in Refs.~\cite{Guo14, Han18, Shi19, Yong19, Wang19}.
 A type of unextendibility for nonmaximally entangled states was presented in Refs.~\cite{Chakrabarty12,Chen13-1}.
 Unextendibility for multipartite entangled states was discussed in Refs.~\cite{Guo15-1, Zhang17-4}.
 Further, in Ref.~\cite{Halder21}, local distinguishability and indistinguishability properties of both bipartite and multipartite unextendible entangled bases were discussed.

 If a given set of orthogonal quantum states cannot be perfectly distinguished by LOCC, then it is usual to claim that the ensemble possesses ``nonlocality''.
-If perfect discrimination is not possible, one then looks for conclusive discrimination under LOCC~\cite{Chefles98, Chefles04, Ji05, Duan07, Walgate08, Bandyopadhyay09, Cohen14}.
+If perfect discrimination is not possible, one then looks for unambiguous discrimination under LOCC~\cite{Chefles98, Chefles04, Ji05, Duan07, Walgate08, Bandyopadhyay09, Cohen14}.
 This setting is interesting because with some nonzero probability, it is possible to distinguish the states without committing any error.
 It has also been referred to in the literature as the conclusive quantum state discrimination problem.
 As mentioned earlier, local indistinguishability, and in particular the unambiguous case, is a key ingredient for many information processing protocols, and therefore important for building secure quantum technologies.